bcalden/ClusterPyXT/README.md

 ![](docs/graphics/pipeline_overview.jpg)

 ## Requirements
-This version of `ClusterPyXT` requires `CIAO-4.9` or later (4.11 recommended).
+This version of `ClusterPyXT` requires `CIAO-4.14`.
 The full calibration database (CALDB) is a requirement as well and can be installed with CIAO.
+To do so, during step 2 of the `conda`  environment creation change `caldb_main` to `caldb`.

 ### CIAO Installation
-These instructions are for `CIAO 4.13`.
+These instructions are for `CIAO 4.14`.
 Follow the installation instructions at the [Chandra X-ray Center (CXC)](http://cxc.harvard.edu/ciao/download/conda.html).
 Note, the custom installation option should be used as it allows for the full `CALDB` installation.
 Make sure to select all `CALDB` options before downloading the installation script.
-Additionally, it is recommended you install the latest version of `Python` during installation. `Python 3.6` is required at a minimum.
+Additionally, it is recommended you install the latest version of `Python` during installation. `Python 3.8` is required at a minimum.

-Another requirement for `ClusterPyXT` is the `astropy` python library within the `CIAO` environment. `CIAO 4.13` allows for the easy installation of this library.
+Another requirement for `ClusterPyXT` is the `astropy` python library within the `CIAO` environment. `CIAO 4.14` allows for the easy installation of this library.
 After installation, start the `CIAO` environment and run `conda install astropy`.

 ### Download ClusterPyXT
-To download ClusterPyXT, simply run `git clone https://github.com/bcalden/ClusterPyXT.git`.
+To download ClusterPyXT, simply run `git clone --branch dev-CIAO-4.14 https://github.com/bcalden/ClusterPyXT.git`.

 ## Running ClusterPyXT
 ### System Configuration